Steve Maclin: Impact World Champion (2023–2024)

-TNA International Champion (2024–present)
+International Champion and departure (2024–2026)

 On May 3 at Under Siege, Maclin teamed with Frankie Kazarian and lost to Eric Young and Josh Alexander.
 On June 14 at Against All Odds, Maclin teamed with Santana to defeat The Rascalz.
 On the June 27 episode of Impact!, Maclin defeated Sami Callihan in a "Road to Slammiversary" qualifier, entering a six-way elimination match for the TNA World Championship.
 At the event, he was the first one eliminated by Moose.
 On August 30 at Emergence, Maclin lost to Young, and would shake his hand afterwards, turning face for the first time in his career.
 On September 13 at the "Countdown to Victory Road", Maclin teamed with Young to defeat Hammerstone and Jake Something.
 On the October 10 episode of Impact!, Steve Maclin and Eric Young would begin a feud with Josh Alexander and The Northern Armory.
 After The Northern Armory took out Young, Maclin would challenge Alexander to a match at Bound for Glory, which he lost.
 At Turning Point, Maclin would defeat Alexander in a no disqualification match.
 On December 13, at Final Resolution, Maclin competed in a four-way match to determine the number one contender to the TNA World Championship, which was won by Joe Hendry.

 On April 17, 2025 at Unbreakable, Maclin entered the tournament to crown the inaugural TNA International Championship, defeating Eddie Edwards and Ace Austin in a triple threat match in the preliminary round.
 Later in the show, he defeated A. J. Francis and Eric Young to become the inaugural TNA International Champion.
 On April 27 at Rebellion, Maclin defeated Young in his first title defense.
 On June 6 at Against All Odds, Maclin successfully defended the TNA International Championship against Mance Warner.
 On August 15 at Emergence, Maclin defeated Jake Something in a No Disqualification, No Countout match to retain his title.
+On the September 23 episode of WWE NXT, Maclin, along with other wrestlers of the TNA roster, took part in a major storyline, where they invaded NXT and brawled with various wrestlers on the NXT roster.
 On September 26 at Victory Road, Maclin would lose the TNA International Championship to Frankie Kazarian, ending his reign at 162 days, but regained it from Kazarian on October 12 at Bound for Glory to become the first-ever two-time International Champion.
+On December 5 at Final Resolution, Maclin dropped the title to NXT's Channing "Stacks" Lorenzo, ending his second reign at 54 days.